ephemeraHQ/xmtp-inbox-web/README.md

 ### Configure Infura

+The XMTP Inbox app uses Infura to enable wallet apps to connect to the Ethereum blockchain.

-Add your Infura ID to `.env.local` in the project's root.
+Add your Infura API key to `.env.local` in root of `xmtp-inbox-web`.

 ```
-NEXT_PUBLIC_INFURA_ID={YOUR_INFURA_ID}
+NEXT_PUBLIC_INFURA_ID={YOUR_INFURA_API_KEY}
 ```

-If you don't have an Infura ID, see [Getting Started with Infura](https://blog.infura.io/getting-started-with-infura-28e41844cc89/) to learn how to create one.
+To learn how to create an Infura API key, see [Getting started](https://docs.infura.io/infura/getting-started) in the Infura docs.

 ### Install the package